steventopper/TransRot/README.md

 ## How to customize run parameters

-All run parameters are set in config.txt. **VERY IMPORTANT:** Each parameter must be separated from its label by a colon followed by **at least 2 spaces**.
+All run parameters are set in the specified configuration file, or `config.txt`.

 - Max Temperature (K): Starting temperature of the annealing process, from which the cluster will be cooled down to 0K in the first cooling cycle.
 - Moves per Point: Number of attempted translations or rotations per temperature segment.